New Zealand Certificate in Wool Technology and Classing (Level 4)

 • The student will normally be expected to complete the New Zealand Certificate in Wool Technology and Classing (Level 4) part-time over 2 years.

-5 day block courses available in both the North and South Island.
+5-day block courses available in both the North and South Island.

 • South Island Practical Block Course 6-10 May 2024

-• North Island Practical Block Course 19-23 August 2024
+• North Island Practical Block Course: 14-18 October 2024

 Assessment documents will be online.
 Students will need internet access to download the documents and again when they submit the completed work.